intelsdi-x/snap/docs/PLUGIN_SIGNING.md

 ```

 ###Signing file using key in your default keyring
 If you already have a key, you can use that.
-Otherwise you can create a key and directly add to your keyring
+Otherwise, you can create a key and directly add to your keyring
 Create a file named `gpg-batch` with the following
 ```
 %echo Generating a default key